-I combine filmmaking with teaching, advocacy and writing.
-I enjoy public speaking and have spoken at Newcastle University, the Cambridge Film Festival (2023), book launches and panel discussions.
-I serve on the board of the Cambridge Film Trust and the Directors’ Charitable Foundation.
+I care about independent filmmaking and have spoken at Newcastle University, the Cambridge Film Festival (2023), book launches and panel discussions.
+I also serve on the board of the Cambridge Film Trust and the Directors’ Charitable Foundation.

-I am a Clore Fellow, selected to be an Arts Council of England Fellow on the Clore Cultural Leadership Programme (2015/16).
-Educated at Wadham College, Oxford (where I read English)*, I’ve also completed an MFA in Directing from the Film Program at Columbia University in New York and an MA in Cultural Theory from Queen Mary in London (where I studied under Jacqueline Rose, Morag Shiach and others).
+I am a Clore Fellow, selected to be an Arts Council of England Fellow on the Clore Cultural Leadership Programme.
+Educated at Wadham College, Oxford (where I read English), I’ve also completed an MFA in Directing from the Film Program at Columbia University in New York (where I destroyed nearly all the films I made) and an MA in Cultural Theory from Queen Mary in London (where I studied under Jacqueline Rose, Morag Shiach and others).
 At the beginning of my career I spent three formative years working, in production and development, for Merchant Ivory (the makers of Remains of the Day, Heat and Dust and Maurice); their support and my relationship with them has endured to this day.
 I have received awards from the Society of Authors’ Trust, the Film and TV Charity, Screen Skills, Columbia University and Bloomsbury Books.

 _____________________________________________